DeqingSun/devart-template/project_posts/2014-03-08-Visual-Progress.md

 Procedural steps:

-1. Play plinko and generate poem
+1. Play plinko and generate poem text

-2. Words are isolated

-3. Each word search for top google image
+2. For each word in poem, search and return the top google image result

-4. Flatten each image into a single image
+3. Flatten all of the image results into a single image

-5. Create triangle from from flattened image
+4. Create triangle from the flattened image

-6. Tile it to form kaleidoscope image
+5. Tile triangle to form kaleidoscope image

-7. Overlay poem on top of kaleidoscope image
+6. Overlay poem on top of kaleidoscope image